 Homeless or on the brink of homelessness includes:

 - Lack of a fixed, regular, and adequate overnight residence, which can include living at a location not intended for human habitation

 - Currently fleeing or attempting to flee domestic or dating violence, sexual assault, stalking, or other dangerous or life-threatening situations

 - Lack of reliable housing, such as staying with friends or family or living in a motel

 - Periodic episodes of homelessness

 For more information, email Foundation3@bcmgeorgia.org

 Budget for Life™ is a 12-month virtual financial education program for working individuals and families.
 The program focuses on helping participants build the skills, knowledge, and habits to become financially stable.
-These skills will help participants make better economic decisions in the future.
-Participants are required to attend virtual meetings for case management, financial coaching session, and financial education class.
+These skills help participants make better economic decisions in the future.
+Participants are required to attend virtual meetings for case management, financial coaching sessions, and financial education classes.